No BS Czech: Instrumental Case

 Practice what you learn in this article for free:

-What is Instrumental Used For?Back to top
+What is Instrumental Case Used For?Back to top

 Czechs use instrumental case to show how something is done or what is used to do it.